-The Pebble Beach of South Africa: Pinnacle Point Beach & Golf Estate
+The Pebble Beach of South Africa: Pinnacle Point Golf Club

 Located due east of Cape Town, the decade-old Pinnacle Point is South Africa's foremost seagoing layout, with eight holes set on the cliffs above the Indian Ocean.
 Designed by Peter Matkovich, the routing is not as intimate or walkable as Pebble Beach, but it is a worthy destination for any golfer visiting the area all the same.

 The Pebble Beach of the United Arab Emirates: Yas Links